 Do you offer classes, tutorials, or mentoring?

-I do offer hour blocks of video chat lessons to help you with your mastering, mixing, or original compositions.
+I do offer hour blocks of video chat lessons to help you with your mastering, mixing, or original compositions when my schedule is open.
 Please get in touch to discuss.

 Can you produce DDP files, PMCDs, or MFiT masters?